evokegaming/guides/process/merge_requests/README.md

 The process of working within MRs doesn't differ much from how review has been handled over in Redmine, with one major difference:

-If you make an adjustment (eg. to address a comment that was left by a reviewer) and push the resulting code, this will immediately be reflected in the MR. This way, the reviewer will always see the latest version of the branch in the MR.
+If you make an adjustment (e.g. to address a comment that was left by a reviewer) and push the resulting code, this will immediately be reflected in the MR. This way, the reviewer will always see the latest version of the branch in the MR.

-Additionally, commenting on specific lines in the code is very easy, so feel free to use the feature whenever it's applicable.
+Additionally, commenting on specific lines in the code is very easy, so feel free to use the feature whenever applicable.
 To comment on a line, press the "Changes" tab near the top of the MR, then press a line number in one of the changed files to open up a comment box.

 Everywhere where you can leave a comment,
 [GitLab flavoured Markdown](http://doc.gitlab.com/ce/markdown/markdown.html) is used.
-While it's helpful if you glance through the entire document, if you only take away one thing from that it, it should be that you can turn any text into monospaced by surrounding it with backticks (or grave accents, as they're also
+While it's helpful if you glance through the entire document, if you only take away one thing from it, it should be that you can turn any text into monospaced by surrounding it with backticks (or grave accents, as they're also
 called: `` ` ``).
 If you're talking about `SomeClass.with.some_method`, things
 become easier to if you surround it with backticks.

-### Closing a merge requests
+### Closing a merge request
 When the reviewer considers the code ready to merge, he'll say so, and a label with the name `ready-to-merge` will be applied, indicating that the branch is ready to merge and deploy.